guipmdev/ignite-feed/README.md

 ## 📍 Overview

-The core functionality of the project is to create a web application that allows users to view and interact with posts and comments.
-It provides a user-friendly interface for displaying posts, including the author's information, content, and published date.
-Users can also leave comments on posts and like or delete comments.
+This project is a web application developed in _React_ and _TypeScript_ that allows users to view and interact with posts and comments through an extremely easy interface.
+With it, it is possible to view all posts, including author information, content and date of publication, and users can leave, like or delete comments.

-This project's purpose is to facilitate communication and engagement within a community or blog-like environment.
-Its value proposition lies in its clean visual appearance and responsive design, allowing users to easily navigate and interact with the content.
+Its main objective is to facilitate communication and involvement in a community or blog, and one of its advantages is its clean visual appearance and responsive design, allowing users to navigate and interact more easily with the content.

 ## ✨ Features